revoltchat/.github/profile/README.md

+# Welcome to Revolt's GitHub organisation!
-**Revolt** is an open source user-first chat platform.
+**Revolt** is an open source, user-first chat platform.
 You can find links to useful resources about the project below.

 <p align="center">
   <img src="/screenshots/2022-03.png" alt="Screenshot of the Revolt client with the Revolt Testers server open in the Information and Rules channel." />